Polar route: Antarctica

 Few airlines fly between cities having a great circle route over Antarctica.
-Hypothetically, flights between South Africa and New Zealand, or between either Western Australia or Western Southeast Asia and southern South America, would overfly Antarctica, but no airline currently operates such flights.
+Hypothetically, flights between South Africa and New Zealand, or between either Western Australia or Western Southeast Asia and southern South America, would fly over Antarctica, but no airline currently operates such flights.

 Flights between Australia and South America and between Australia and South Africa pass near the Antarctic coastline.
 Depending on the winds, the Qantas flight QFA63 from Sydney to JohannesburgO.
 R. Tambo, or the return flight QFA64, sometimes flies over the Antarctic Circle to 71° latitude as well and allowing views of the ice sheet.
 Qantas QFA27 and QFA28 and LATAM LA809 and LA810 fly nonstop between Sydney and Santiago de Chile, the most southerly polar route.
 Depending on winds, this flight may reach 70° south latitude.
 From July 2012 until 2014, Aerolíneas Argentinas flew nonstop between Sydney and Buenos Aires.
 Previously, Qantas also operated QFA17 and QFA18 between Sydney and Buenos Aires.
 Nowadays, LATAM operates LAN804 and LAN805 between Melbourne, Australia, and Santiago, Chile, and Air New Zealand, until 2020, operated ANZ30 and ANZ31 between Auckland and Buenos Aires all with similarly south-running routes.

 The polar route across the remote southern Pacific Ocean between South America and Oceania was pioneered by LAN Chile (now LATAM), with a special flight from Santiago to Sydney operated with a Boeing 707 in 1974, with a stop in Punta Arenas (Chile).
 Commercial flights began with Aerolíneas Argentinas, with service from Buenos Aires via Rio Gallegos to Auckland in the 1980s flown with a Boeing 747-200 aircraft.
 Aerolíneas Argentinas later extended its service to Sydney via Auckland and Rio Gallegos with return flights to Buenos Aires not making a stop in Rio Gallegos, but then ended its flights to New Zealand and Australia in 2014.